 Year of inscription: 2011

 Thanh Hoa is a province in Central Vietnam, about a 3-hour drive from Hanoi.
 Ho Quy Ly, the first king of the Ho Dynasty, directed the construction of the citadel while he was still the prime minister of the previous dynasty.
 After taking over the Tran Dynasty, he moved the capital city from Thang Long (Hanoi) to Thanh Hoa.
-Although this shortest Vietnamese dynasty only lasted for 7 years, its citadel still shows important cultural and historical values through the architecture.
+Although this short Vietnamese dynasty only lasted for 7 years, its citadel still shows important cultural and historical values through its architecture.

 Location: By Huong River, Thua Thien – Hue Province

 - Imperial City: VND 150,000/person